grusso98/RAGademic/README.md

 - **Arxiv source addition**: Search for papers on specific topics and add them to your knowledge base.
 - **Three LLM options**: Use either OpenAI's API or local models like **LLaMA3.2** and the new **Gemma3** via ollama.chat.
 - **Three Embedding options**: Use either OpenAI's embedder, HF embedder from the hub or chroma builtin local embedder.
+- **Persistent memory**: Keeps track of conversations in between sessions, using llama3.2 as a summarizer to keep context windows occupation optmized.

 ---